Christmas Bible Study for Youth Group

 FREE STUDY #1: above and beyond

-This study is a part of our yearlong Pursuit Deep Discipleship Curriculum.
+This study is a part of our Pursuit One-Year Bible Study Curriculum.

 This Christmas lesson will help students recognize the depth of God’s pursuit of us when he came to earth.
 Luke 2 emphasizes the low-profile nature of Jesus’ arrival.
 Jesus is born among animals and peasants in an outpost of the Roman empire—not the anticipated landing site for the Creator of the universe.
 Not only does Jesus’ birth show the extent of his pursuit, but it also demonstrates the humble nature of his Kingdom on earth, which would shock the Israelites, who were looking forward to a military leader who would rise against Rome.